 Timing and Tuition

-Class will meet Tuesday evenings, 10/19/21 through 5/24/22.
-Our COVID committee will be determining whether class will meet virtually or in person.
-The Living Judaism fee includes tuition for Hebrew I class, which meets on the same evening.
+Class will meet Tuesday evenings, 10/19/21 through 5/24/22 (Hebrew class at 7pm; Living Judaism class at 8pm).
+Class will be held in-person with the option to join virtually for some or all of the sessions.
+The Living Judaism fee includes tuition for Hebrew I class, which meets on the same evening, or a different one of our Hebrew class offerings that meets your needs.
 Tuition is $500/member, $600/non-member.
 Take it with a partner for a discount: $700 for partners (members), $800 for partners (non-members).
 Note that only one partner needs to be a member.
+Scholarships are also available.

 The Learners’ Minyan series meets monthly on Saturdays to learn about different parts of the Shabbat service.
 Learners’ Minyan is free and open to anyone (not only Living Judaism students).
 Dates and topics here.

 Prior to the start of classes, join our Living Judaism teachers for free sessions to learn about the High Holidays.

 - Tuesday, August 24 at 7pm – Rosh Hashanah: Start Your Year Right

 - Tuesday, August 31 at 7pm – Yom Kippur: The Day & Forgiveness in Judaism

 - Tuesday, September 14 at 7pm – Sukkot: Living on the Journey

 View last year’s class syllabus here.
 If your goal is to gain the knowledge and experience the class has to offer, we would like you to answer a few questions so we can help you decide if this is the class to fit your needs.
 Thanks for answering the questions below, and we will be in touch with more information.